-Students transferring from homeschool programs must have coursework approved by VAS Administration and must complete academic testing.
+Students transferring from homeschool programs must have coursework approved by VAS Administration.

 Online/Correspondence Courses

 To assure credit for home-school, online, and other courses not taken at the Academy a student must have the approval of the Academic Standards Committee.
 Online courses are only allowed for a limited number of the credits required for graduation.
 Choice of online schools must be approved by the Registrar in order to receive credit.
 Seniors should complete all correspondence work needed for graduation by April 30 in order to have confirmation that each course is completed and passed.